therobbiedavis/Listenarr/README.md

 - **Serve up Audiobooks** from multiple sources (torrents, NZBs) with support for various formats (MP3, M4A, M4B, FLAC, AAC, OGG, OPUS)
 - **First-class responsive web interface** that works great on any device (phone, tablet, desktop)
-- **Rich metadata support** with automatic enrichment from Audible via Audnexus API
+- **Rich metadata support** with automatic enrichment from Audible and Amazon
 - **External API integration** for searching across multiple torrent and NZB indexers simultaneously
 - **Ways to organize your library**: Collections, Reading Lists, Want to Read
 - **Download management** with support for popular clients (qBittorrent, Transmission, SABnzbd, NZBGet)